We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 I have planned this summer bicycle trip already a long time ago but never had time to cycle it.
 I am also interested to do a bicycle tour in Åland but this won’t happen this year anymore.
 Below you can see my Surly Disc Trucker on a bridge in Turku.
 I just bought a pair of Ortlieb Back Roller Classics a week ago as well.

 My first stop was the church in Raisio.

 Then the trail continued over the Särkänsalmen Silta (bridge).

-From the Särkänsalmen Silta (bridge) I had a nice view over the sea.
+From the Särkänsalmen Silta (bridge) I had a nice view of the sea.
 There were so many bridges on this trail that you don’t have to rush to get a good picture from any of those bridges.

 Then I came across a bird tower just after Raisio and I decided to explore it a bit.

 Those signs on the road could be found along The Turku Archipelago Trail and it’s a good idea to have them there so you know that you are on the right track.

 The neoclassical Askaisten Church was the next highlight on The Turku Archipelago Trail which dates back form the 17th century and was the chapel of the Louhisaari Manor where the Mannerheim family used to live.
 The church is also part of the oldest tourist route in Finland – the Seven Churches Tour.

 Just next to the Askaisten Church is the ‘Askaisten Ritaripuisto’ – or The Knights’ Park which was founded in 2007 to honor the Finnish war veterans.
 The stone shows the Mannerheim Cross.